maurolaurenzi/python-selenium-automation/README.md

 The test cases are located in the `test_contact_form.py` file and include the following:

-- Verify that contact form is available
+- Verify that all elements from contact form are displayed
 - Verify that contact form cannot be submitted without name
 - Verify that contact form cannot be submitted without door count
 - Verify that contact form cannot be submitted without phone number
-- Verify that contact form cannot be submitted with invalid phone number
-- Verify that submit button is available when everything is filled out correctly

 ## Test data